Angela Martini

-Angela Martini (born Angjela Martini; 23 May 1986) is an Albanian-Swiss model, beauty pageant winner, life coach, movie producer, and author.
-She won Miss Universe Albania in 2010.
+Angela Martini (born Angjela Martini; 23 May 1986) is an Albanian-Swiss model, life coach, movie producer, author and beauty pageant titleholder who won Miss Universe Albania 2010.

 Early life

 Angela Martini was born in Shkodër, Albania in 1986.
 During this time there was political instability as communism entered the region.
 She grew up in poverty and suffered a difficult childhood.
 Concerned for her safety, her mother sent her to Switzerland to live with her father at the age of ten.
 She then moved to the United States (Miami) at the age of 21.

 Personal life and career

 After moving to Miami, Martini began modeling and participating in pageants.
 After moving to New York and Los Angeles, Martini became a life coach, movie producer, and wrote her debut biography.